JabroAMQ/Utilities/AMQ/SongsDownloader/readme.md

 ## AMQ Script

+> [!NOTE]
-The AMQ script used to obtain the "demo.txt" data will always download a "demo.txt" file after a game round has ended while it is active.
+> The AMQ script used to obtain the "demo.txt" data will always download a "demo.txt" file after a game round has ended while it is active.

 You may want to turn it off when you are not planning to download the songs, or ideally, modify it so that the "demo.txt" file is only downloaded when requested by the user (i.e. clicking a button that will have to be added to the UI).

 ## Catbox

+> [!NOTE]
-[Catbox](https://catbox.moe/), the site from where the songs are downloaded from, doesn't seem to rate limit your requests directly, but please do not try to download hundreds of songs at once.
+> [Catbox](https://catbox.moe/), the site from where the songs are downloaded from, doesn't seem to rate limit your requests directly, but please do not try to download hundreds of songs at once.

 If you are going to, plase modify the [main.py](main.py) file to wait a bit between songs downloading.

 Something like: